Releasing

 To use the Resource Graph dashlet, add it to the Release Topic category Dashboard:

 dragging over the name of the Dashboard Rule.
-Click Save
+Click Save.
+For further

 details, see Resource Graph.